 To inspire public and private actors to collaborate and exchange knowledge, Komet has published a model to encourage more collaborative work-ways Förstå -Försöka – Förändra (understanding, testing and changing).
 Komet has also presented a model for considering agency responsibility from a holistic approach consisting of three components: sustainability and ethics, collaboration and learning, and legal certainty and effectiveness.

 Komet sees testing as a rapid learning method for developing and adapting new technological solutions.
 In late 2020, Komet therefore presented two proposals to the Government.
-First, we propose the development of a strategy and an associated action plan that promotes increased use of testing throughout the country and public sector.
+First, we proposed the development of a strategy and an associated action plan that promotes increased use of testing throughout the country and public sector.
 Secondly, the Government should appoint a committee with the remit to address regulatory barriers that inhibit testing.
+In 2021 and 2022 Komet has proposed regulatory testing regarding expansion of power grids in Sweden, in order to meet the needs that are required for a fossil free society.
+The Government appointed, in accordance with Komet’s proposal, the cadastral survey and the county administrative boards to collaborate on the matter.
+Furthermore Komet submitted proposals regarding expansion of solar parks and data management and sharing within the health sector.

-During last year Komet started a test of our own.
+During 2020 Komet started a test of our own.
 The aim was to learn if a more timely and dynamic evaluation process for new and existing regulation could be created.
 The basic idea was to test a bottom up approach by inviting different stakeholders to share and report their concerns on regulatory barriers.
-During the test, innovators in private and public sector has been invited to tell us about self-experienced regulatory barriers and difficulties.
-Komet has so far received more than 50 descriptions of difficulties related to regulation.
+During the test, innovators in private and public sector was invited to tell us about self-experienced regulatory barriers and difficulties.
+Komet received more than 50 descriptions of difficulties related to regulation.
 For example, barriers connected to autonomous machines in forest industry or agriculture and extracting nutrients from waste streams.
 Several descriptions concerned patient generated health data, especially regarding sharing such data.